slateci/slateci.github.io/_posts/2022-09-26-slate-cluster-upgrade-guide-1_24.md

 #### Install and configure `containerd`
 If you are using Docker on your cluster, you'll need to switch the kubernetes runtime from Docker to `containerd` because Kubernetes removed support for Docker in `v1.24.0`.
-[This guide](https://kubernetes.io/docs/tasks/administer-cluster/migrating-from-dockershim/change-runtime-containerd/) has instructions on updating from Docker to `containerd.`
+[This guide](https://kubernetes.io/docs/tasks/administer-cluster/migrating-from-dockershim/change-runtime-containerd/) has instructions on updating from Docker to `containerd.`  Please note that [this step](https://kubernetes.io/docs/tasks/administer-cluster/migrating-from-dockershim/change-runtime-containerd/#configure-the-kubelet-to-use-containerd-as-its-container-runtime) in the guide needs to be done for each node in your kubernetes cluster.

 #### Upgrade the control plane